penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 ```

 The final aspect to consider is that we don’t want the user to drag the points too close to each other, or else the
-diagram disappears.
+arrow disappears.
 We can tell the optimizer to ensure this is the case by demanding that the distance between the
 points is greater than the sum of their radii and padding:

 ```typescript